Birth & birth certificate

 2. both official photo IDs of the parents

-4. After transmission, a member of staff from the registry office will contact you by telephone to arrange an appointment with you and to discuss the required documents with you.
+4. Once the documents have been sent, an employee of the registry office will contact you by telephone to arrange an appointment and discuss the required documents with you.

-5. You will receive an appointment at the registry office, where many official procedures will be taken care of, these include:
+5. You will be given an appointment at the registry office, where many official procedures will be completed, including

 1. Birth certificate